tangqi/tangqi.github.io/src/computing.md

 ----

-### Full cold vertical displacement event (VDE) simulation of a major disruption in an ITER-like tokamak reactor
+### Full Cold Vertical Displacement Event (VDE) Simulation of a Major Disruption in an ITER-like Tokamak Reactor

 **LA-UR-23-21442.
 Approved for public release; distribution is unlimited.**